 kernel-build-containers

-This project provides Docker containers for building the Linux kernel (or other software) with many different compilers.
+This project provides containers for building the Linux kernel (or other software) with many different compilers.

 License: GPL-3.0.